jaimeHMol/QB/README.md

 # QB
-Web application to execute repetitive and analytical actions over the Boomi's metadata, using the Boomi Atomsphere API.
+Web application to execute massive repetitive and analytical actions over the Boomi's metadata, using the Boomi Atomsphere API.

 ## What is?
-A productivity tool for every Boomi developer who wants to do repetitive and booring activities in a automated way.
+A productivity tool for every Boomi developer/team who wants to do repetitive and booring activities in a automated way.
 In addition for those who wants go further and analyze meta data about executions, processes status, quality of the integrations developed, etc.

 ## Why?